Bronze Criteria

 A toy is hidden mostly out of sight, with the dog out of the room while the item is placed.
 Dog is given two connected rooms to search.
 Dog can be given encouragement but only minimal guidance.

-Dog offers a focus and walks in a heel position for 30 seconds.
-They can look away but must regain focus for at least a total of 15 seconds overall.
+With their focus on their handler's face and staying in a close heel for 15 seconds, the dog performs a focused walk.
+They can look away but must regain focus for at least a total of 10 seconds overall.

 Food Retrieval

-Dog retrieves a food item and brings it to the handler's hand.
+Dog collects a food item from any surface at least 3 body lengths away and retrieves it to handler's hand.

 Forward Orbit